selwynpolit/d9book/book/render.md

     render array does not vary by any context.

--   **Cache tags**: Tags for data that rendering depends on, such as for individual nodes or user accounts, so that when these change the cache can be automatically invalidated.
+-   **Cache tags**: Tags for data that rendering depends on, such as for individual nodes or user accounts, so that when these change, the cache can be automatically invalidated.
 If the data consists of entities, you can use [\\Drupal\\Core\\Entity\\EntityInterface::getCacheTags](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Cache%21CacheableDependencyInterface.php/function/CacheableDependencyInterface%3A%3AgetCacheTags/10.0.x)() to generate appropriate tags; configuration objects have a similar method.

--   **Cache max-age**: The maximum duration for which a render array maybe cached.
+-   **Cache max-age**: The maximum duration for which a render array may be cached.
 Defaults to [\\Drupal\\Core\\Cache\\Cache::PERMANENT](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Cache%21Cache.php/constant/Cache%3A%3APERMANENT/10.0.x) (permanently cacheable).

 Cache information is provided in the #cache property in a render array.
 In this property, always supply the cache contexts, tags, and max-age if a render array varies by context, depends on some modifiable data, or depends on information that\'s only valid for a limited time, respectively.
 Cache keys should only be set on the portions of a render array that should be cached.
 Contexts are automatically replaced with the value for the current request (e.g. the current language) and combined with the keys to form a cache ID.
 The cache contexts, tags, and max-age will be propagated up the render array hierarchy to determine cacheability for containing render array sections.